musq/www/content/posts/introduction.md

 +++
 title = "Introduction"
 date = "2019-05-25"
 description = "Welcome!
-Over the past couple of years I've encountered some"
+Over the past couple of years I've come across"
 +++

 Welcome!

-Over the past couple of years I've encountered some really beautiful stories, tools and lessons on the internet.
+Over the past couple of years I've come across some really beautiful stories, tools and lessons on the internet.
 Few of them have had significant impact on my life in terms of organization, thought process, decision making, and productivity.
 This blog is supposed to reflect my understanding of them.
-For the sake of brevity, I'll try to keep the length of each post as concise as I possibly can.
+For brevity's sake, I'll try to keep each post as concise as possible.

 Hopefully, you'll find them interesting.